 Add items to the order

-Once the document header has been correctly filled in, you can add services and non-inventory items to your purchase order.
+Once the document header has been correctly filled in, you can add services to your purchase order.
+Stock and non-inventory products cannot be added.
 Unlike simple and advanced purchases, there is only one field where items can be added.

-Only non-inventory and service items will be visible for selection.
+Only service items will be visible for selection.
 Authorise your purchase order when you have finished adding lines.

 Once a service purchase has been authorised, you can add an optional supplier deposit if required.
 See Processing a Purchase - Supplier Deposits for more information about this process.